Everything You Should Know About Periodontal Disease and Treatment

 - Gingivitis – is the initial stage of periodontal disease.
 It features the earlier stages of infection, where only the gum tissue has suffered an infection.
 At this stage, many of the symptoms experienced are mild, with some very easy to ignore.
-In that case, the treatment for gingivitis and the related symptoms would be mild and rather noninvasive.
+In that case, the treatment for gingivitis and the related symptoms would be mild and noninvasive.

-- Periodontitis – it is the more advanced stage of gum infection.
+- Periodontitis – is the more advanced stage of gum infection.
 This stage has severe manifestations that are rather hard to ignore.
 It also means that the treatment alternatives would have to be invasive in drastic to help you restore your oral health to excellence.

 Common Symptoms of Periodontal Disease